triton-inference-server/client/src/c++/perf_analyzer/docs/benchmarking.md

 ## Prerequisite

-Pull the Triton SDK and the Inference Server container images on target machine.
+Pull the Triton SDK and the Triton Server container images on target machine.
 Since you will need access to the `tritonserver` install, it might be easier if you copy the `perf_analyzer` binary to the Inference Server container.